Analysis | The GOP has no clue what to do about Marjorie Taylor Greene

 Back in January, there was a push to strip Greene of her committee assignments after CNN unearthed not just more conspiracy theories in Greene’s recent past, but also promotions of violence against Democrats and other perceived political opponents.

-Greene suggested the social media postings were from her employees rather than herself and that they didn’t matter because they came before she was in Congress — as if she had changed significantly in the last couple of years.
+Greene suggested the social media postings were from her employees rather than herself and that they didn’t matter because they happened before she was in Congress — as if she had changed significantly in the last couple of years.
 And that was apparently good enough for Republicans, who declined to strip her of her committee assignments.
 The full House later did so.
 McCarthy at the time downplayed the whole thing, going so far as to pretend he didn’t really know what QAnon was (despite having previously denounced it).

 Fast forward a couple of months, and Greene served notice she was anything but chastened.
 Reports indicated she was pursuing an “America First Caucus,” for which a draft platform indicated was focused on promoting “Anglo-Saxon political traditions.”
 (Greene again implausibly distanced herself from it, despite a spokesperson having initially confirmed the caucus’s launch was imminent.)
 This time, McCarthy was a little firmer, issuing a tweet denouncing “nativist dog whistles.”
 But the tweet wasn’t directly aimed at Greene and her ilk.